mauriciogracia/petrel-xml/README.md

 ## Installing
 - download the *petrel-xml-0.9.1.vsix* file
-- run this command *code --install-extension petrel-xml-0.9.1.vsix**
+- run this command *code --install-extension petrel-xml-0.9.1.vsix*
+- open your Petrel folder, right click on a rule or function name
+   - go to definition
+   - find all refences

+# If you are interested in maintining and improving this extension continue reading

+## To package the extesion
+- $ vsce package

+This uses webpack and the .vscodeignore and package.json settings

-## Running and Debugging
+## Running and Debugging from VS code

 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder
 - Open VS Code on this folder.